-There, he saw first-hand the significant difference that Fairtrade had made helping farmers achieve a 30% uplift in productivity, among others.
+There, he saw first-hand the significant difference that Fairtrade had made helping farmers achieve a 30% uplift in productivity, among other things.
 His experience in Belize prompted the commitment from the Co-op.

 In the last few years, the Belize Sugar Cane Farmers’ Association (which works with 5,000 farmers) used the Fairtrade Premium to fund improved cane loading practices and better delivery processes, which boosted the amount of sugar in each tonne of cane by 30%.
 As we continue working to deliver more impacts in cane quality, we also support other projects.
 One of them is a youth empowerment project, which promotes a career in sugar cane farming for young people.
 This shows that investment in sugar cane farming is vital, if we want to make it sustainable and attractive to the next generation.

-Tate&Lyle Taste Experience range has been available at the Co-op stores since December last year and the Tate&Lyle supplied Co-op Brand range is available from this week.
+A: Tate & Lyle Taste Experience range has been available at the Co-op stores since December last year and the Tate & Lyle supplied Co-op Brand range is available from this week.
 This includes Co-op’s Golden Caster great for home baked cakes and biscuits and Light Brown Soft, perfect for crumble toppings and millionaires shortbread.